SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-31-getting-started-with-monogame-using-xml.markdown

 > You can still create a standard library project (meaning you would need one for each platform), link your class definition files from a folder or even host it in your game.
 It is up to you but I highly recommend using this path.

-Once you click OK, you will be prompted with the platform targets selection and for simplicity’s sake, you can just select everything ensuring maximum compatibility.&nbsp; Also, be sure to check the .NET framework is a minimum of 4.5 as that is what MonoGame is currently based on.
+Once you click OK, you will be prompted with the platform targets selection and for simplicity’s sake, you can just select everything ensuring maximum compatibility.
+Also, be sure to check the .NET framework is a minimum of 4.5 as that is what MonoGame is currently based on.

 [![image](/Images/wordpress/2017/05/image_thumb-7.png "image")](/Images/wordpress/2017/05/image-7.png)